How to Prevent and Get Rid of Bed Bugs

 Unfortunately, bedbugs can still cause havoc today!
 But it doesn’t have to be that way.
 To prevent getting bedbugs, ensure you regularly wash your bedsheets, ideally on a high heat and at least once every two weeks.
 You may need to wash them more often if you have allergies, sweat a lot, or share your bed with your pet.
 Be vigilant if you share laundry facilities too.

 To prevent bedbugs, it is also crucial that you keep your mattress and bed clean and tidy.
+This removes the food source for any bugs that find their way into your home.
 Clean the bed base regularly with a soft brush to remove fluff and dust or with a vacuum cleaner very carefully, and open the window to ensure ventilation.
 Whilst the bed is moved away from any walls, vacuum thoroughly under and around the bed.

 Similarly, avoid accumulating clutter around the bed, which will only expand their breeding grounds!